Handbook of Operating Procedures 3-1022

 1. An individual may amend his or her report upon learning of new information relevant to the report.

-1. Reporting guidelines specific to a particular issue may be found in the Procedure and Practice Guide.
-Reports to the University, however, may be directed through any of these channels:
+1. Reports to the University may be directed through any of these channels:

 1. employee's supervisor/manager, dean/director, or Human Resources contact